 5. Receive Mail at a Campground

-If you know that you will be at a specific campground, RV resort, or lodge on a specific date, call ahead and see if they will receive mail for you.
+If you know that you’ll be at a specific campground, RV resort, or lodge on a specific date, call ahead and see if it can receive mail for you.
 Some businesses, especially campgrounds that offer long-term or seasonal stays, will accept mail for campers.
-Be sure to check with the business to ensure that they are willing to receive guest mail and ask exactly how that mail should be addressed.
+Be sure to check with the business to ensure that it’s willing to receive guest mail and ask how the mail should be addressed.

-If your campground does not accept mail for guests, ask if they know of a local private mailbox service nearby.
-For example, in many popular snowbird areas like Quartzsite and Lake Havasu, private mailbox services will, for a fee, receive and distribute mail and packages for long-term campers and travelers just passing through.
+If your campground doesn’t accept mail for guests, ask if they know of a local private mailbox service nearby.
+For example, in many popular snowbird areas (like Quartzsite and Lake Havasu in Arizona), private mailbox services will, for a fee, receive and distribute mail and packages for long-term campers and travelers just passing through.

 6. How to Get Packages

-Getting your mail figured out is one thing, but what about package deliveries from stores and online retailers?
+Getting your mail figured out is one thing, but what about package deliveries?
 There are a couple of ways to receive packages on the road.
-They all require a bit of advanced planning, so it’s best to order early if there’s something you really need by a certain date.
+These options require a bit of advanced planning, so it’s best to order early if there’s something you really need by a certain date.

-One of the easiest ways to do this is with in-store pickup if it’s an option.
-Most large chains (i.e., Walmart, Target, etc.) offer in-store pickup options, and you can choose the location closest to you.
-Then all you need to do is pop inside, grab your item, and hit the road.
+One of the easiest ways to do this is with in-store pickup.
+Most large chains, like Walmart and Target, offer in-store pickup options, and you can choose the location closest to you.

 If you’re ordering from Amazon, search for an Amazon locker near you.
-These are located in most major cities and are easy to choose during checkout on Amazon.
-There are no additional fees for lockers, they have great hours, and they will notify you when your package is ready for pickup.
+They’re located in most major cities—just choose the “Pick up near this address” option during checkout to see nearby locations.
+There are no additional fees for shipping to lockers and you’ll get notified when your package is ready for pickup.

-Lastly, it is possible to receive packages to store locations at providers like UPS or FedEx.
-This service is done for a fee, and you should call ahead to make sure they accept general deliveries, as not all locations do.
-Be sure that you know exactly how the package is being shipped before picking your receiving store location, as you’re unlikely to have great luck receiving a package delivered by UPS at a FedEx store.
+Lastly, it’s possible to receive packages to store locations at providers like UPS or FedEx.
+This service is done for a fee, and you should call ahead to make sure the location accepts general deliveries, as not all locations do.
+Be sure that you know exactly how the package is being shipped before picking your receiving store location, as you’re unlikely to have luck receiving a package delivered by UPS at a FedEx store.